editorconfig/editorconfig-visualstudio/readme.md

 ## Installing

-This plugin works with Visual Studio 2012 or later.
+This plugin works with Visual Studio 2012, 2013, and 2015.
+Again, this plugin is not needed on 2017.
 The easiest way to install it is through Visual Studio's built-in Extension Manager.
 Just search for "EditorConfig" in the Online Gallery section.
 Or, download a copy from the [Visual Studio gallery](http://visualstudiogallery.msdn.microsoft.com/c8bccfe2-650c-4b42-bc5c-845e21f96328) website.

 ## Bleeding edge [![Build status](https://ci.appveyor.com/api/projects/status/ad0dc6ldff3bbf3o?svg=true)](https://ci.appveyor.com/project/Mpdreamz/editorconfig-visualstudio/branch/master)